Edge-Center/terraform-provider-edgecenter/docs/resources/cdn_sslcert.md

 ### Required

-- `cert` (String, Sensitive) The public part of the SSL certificate.
-All chain of the SSL certificate should be added.
+- `cert` (String, Sensitive) Enter the public part of the SSL certificate.
+Add all the certificate chains.
+Each certificate chain should be separated by '\n'.
-- `name` (String) Name of the SSL certificate.
-Must be unique.
+- `name` (String) Enter the SSL certificate name.
+It must be unique.
-- `private_key` (String, Sensitive) The private key of the SSL certificate.
+- `private_key` (String, Sensitive) Enter the private key of the SSL certificate.
+Add all the certificate chains.
+The private key should be separated by '\n', as shown in the example.

 ### Read-Only

-- `automated` (Boolean) The way SSL certificate was issued.
+- `automated` (Boolean) Shows how the SSL certificate was added to the account.
+If set to "true", this is an automatically issued Let's Encrypt certificate.
+If set to "false", the SSL certificate was added by a user.
-- `has_related_resources` (Boolean) It shows if the SSL certificate is used by a CDN resource.
+- `has_related_resources` (Boolean) If set to "true", the SSL certificate is used by a CDN resource.
 - `id` (String) The ID of this resource.